bswinnerton/blog/_posts/2017-12-22-configuring-kvm-on-clear-linux.md

 sudo virsh shutdown debian
 ```

-And then adjust the XML file so that the boot device is pointed to the hard drive.
+And then adjust the XML file so that the boot device is pointed to the hard drive since we no longer need the installer.

-We need to modify this line:
+We'll need to modify this line:

 ```xml
 <boot dev='cdrom'/>